1. What is the background on the Lincoln Junior High School construction project?

 - Follow District 69 on Twitter @SkokieSD69

 Please stay engaged!
-Read the website and email updates, come to events and if you have any questions, please reach out!
+Read the website/board reports, come to events and meetings, follow us on twitter, and if you have any questions, please reach out.

 The new Lincoln Junior High School is a tremendous asset for our community.
 We are excited to continue working together with all district stakeholders to ensure our students have the very best education now and for years to come!